DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 ### Will you use existing vocabularies/ontologies/terminologies to describe the data?
-Please consider which controlled vocabularies, ontologies or terminologies have relevance within your field of research, and apply these to heighten precision when describing your research data.
+Please consider which controlled vocabularies, ontologies or terminologies have relevance within your field of research, and apply these to heighten precision when describing the research data.
 Specifying the applied vocabularies/ontologies/terminologies in the metadata or data documentation is important to avoid ambiguity.

 Vocabularies/ontologies/terminologies can be important from the [FAIRsharing registry of standards](http://fairsharing.org/).